ksatirli/katacoda-scenarios/k8s-terraform-datadog/step13.md

 Conveniently for us, you can use the "terraform output" command.
 We have defined an output for the Datadog Beacon Dashboard URL.

+To make Outputs available through Terraform, we first need to apply:

+`terraform apply`{{execute}}

-Please run this command to get your specific Datadog dashboard URL:
+Next, please run this command to get your specific Datadog dashboard URL:

 `terraform output`{{execute}}